Paint

 Cool/Water Colors

 Do not include any red.
 Cool colors do include green, blue, & purple, & variations of those three colors.
 Blue is the only primary color within the cool spectrum.
-Greens take on some of the attributes of yellow, & purple takes on some of the attributes of red.
+Greens can take on some of the attributes of yellow & still remain cool.
+Purple takes on some of the attributes of red & still remain warm.
 As pastels, they can be more subdued than warm colors, but can be more vivid in the jewel tones.

 Cool colors tend to be soothing & calming, like a trickling brook.